ion05/k2tech-bot/README.md

-# k2tech-bot
+# aayan-bot
 ## Main Bot
-Use this as main bot
+This is my bot